 Carol Brady is the only main character never to have her name in the title of an episode.

-464 girls and boys were interviewed by producer Sherwood Schwartz to find out who would act best, as the 6 Brady kids.
+Four hundred sixty-four boys and girls were interviewed by Sherwood Schwartz to find out who would act best, as the six Brady kids.

 Jeffrey Hunter lobbied Sherwood Schwartz for the role of Mike Brady, but the network thought Hunter was "too handsome" for the role and rejected him.

 Sherwood Schwartz originally wanted Gene Hackman for the role of Mike Brady, but Hackman wasn't considered well-known enough at the time.

 The word "sex" was mentioned three times throughout the entire series.
 Once by Greg during season one, episode twenty-four, "The Grass Is Always Greener", by Mike in season one, episode thirteen, "Is There a Doctor in the House?", but not again until the final season by Cousin Oliver, during the final episode, "The Hair-Brained Scheme".

 The 1960s saw a trend in television series depicting widowed parents raising young children.
 At the time of the series premiere, some critics noted that the show had taken that trend to an extreme.